BACK

 If you find yourself in a situation in which your tenant will not leave your property after their lease has expired, it means they were at least a decent enough tenant to make it through the entire lease.
 They might have even been a great tenant – clean, paying on time, respectful of their neighbors.
 That’s why it’s all the more frustrating to find yourself in a situation in which these once good tenants have broken bad.

 To prevent this from happening, there are a few relatively simple steps you can take.
 Firstly, be clear in your communication to the tenant.
 Even if you’re not legally obligated to provide a notice (your lease should include a termination clause already), it can be helpful to remind the tenant.
-Perhaps your tenant that just won’t leave can’t – they forgot their lease was coming up and they haven’t found another place to live.
+Perhaps your tenant that just won’t leave can’t – they forgot their lease end date was coming up and they haven’t found another place to live.

 Secondly, and this is a good general rule of thumb, do your best to foster a positive relationship with your tenant.
 If they like and respect you as a landlord, they’ll probably respect your agreement.
 But always remember, your tenants should see you as a business owner first.